lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 ### Img: Completed Game Board

 That's it!
-Everything now works in it's functional, immutable glory.
+Everything now works in it's functional, loosely coupled, immutable glory.

 ![](https://raw.githubusercontent.com/lmiller1990/design-pattenrns-for-vuejs/master/images/ttt-2.png)

-From a user point of view, nothing has changed, and we can verify this by reusing the UI test from the previous section:
+From a user point of view, nothing has changed, and we can verify this by reusing the UI test (first exercise from the previous section):

 ```js
 import { mount } from '@vue/test-utils'